Chessinator/refactor-and-extend-exercise/README.md

         WHEN i succesfully log in
         THEN I am being redirect back to the rules screen

-        GIVEN I haven just been re-redirected to the rules screen after logging in WHEN
+        GIVEN I have entered some rule values in the rule screen AND I have not been logged in
+        AND I tried to submit
+        AND I got redirected to the log in
+        AND I successfully log in
+        WHEN I am redirected to the rule screen
         THEN the previous rule values are applied

 - I want to see the value of each vehicle in my inventory so I can price the vehicles on my lot.